Command Line Usage

 --dont-sanitize, --ds

-Disable filename sanitization using the allowed
+Disable filename sanitization (default: disabled).
+Use

 --dry-run Show what would be renamed without actually renaming